Li toppled and Djokovic tumbles on Wimbledon's grass

 While you could barely separate Kvitova and Williams, champion Andy Murray soothed home nerves with a one-sided and danger-free win over Roberto Bautista Agut of Spain 6-2 6-3 6-2.

-Australian Open champion Li faced fired-up Czech Barbara Zahlavova Strycova, who has never before advanced beyond the third round of a grand slam.
+Australian Open champion Li faced fired-up Czech Barbora Zahlavova Strycova, who has never before advanced beyond the third round of a grand slam.

 Djokovic was cantering towards a regulation victory against Frenchman Gilles Simon on Center Court when, with the score at 6-4 6-2 3-2, he slipped before flinging himself at a forehand.